alkacon/opencms-docker/README.md

 OpenCms has been installed like that for ages, and it just works.
 Best suited for evaluation and test purposes.

-You can just run the image (without checkin out the repository at all) via
+You can just run the image (without checking out the repository at all) via

 ```Shell
 docker run -d -p 8080:8080 alkacon/opencms-docker:10.0.1